rvss-australia/RVSS/Robotic_Vision/README.md

-# Robotic Vision (A) stream
+# Robotic Vision (A) stream (Peter Corke)

-This set of three lectures will introduce you to important foundational concepts in computer vision.
-This are "classical" topics but which we believe are important to understand, even in the modern deep-learning era.
+This set of two lectures will introduce you to important foundational concepts in computer vision.
+These are "classical" topics but nevertheless topics that we strongly believe are important to understand, even in the modern deep-learning era.

 There are four sets of learning resources for each topic that I cover, described in a bit more detail below.